Estimated reading time: 7 minutes

 Proportionate response

-Once you’ve decided you need a criminal lawyer, how much lawyer should you bring to the fight?
+Once you decide you need a criminal lawyer, how much lawyer should you bring to the fight?
 Look to what is at stake.

 On the extremes, who would face a murder charge without the best, and the most, lawyer they could afford?
 But, with less at stake, many will deal with a speeding ticket without a lawyer.
 Still, some will hire a good lawyer to fight their speeding ticket, but the cost will be relatively low.
 So, we have a continuum.